qeeqbox/social-analyzer/README.md

 [Console 37](https://console.substack.com/p/console-37)

 ## Disclaimer\Notes
-- Make sure to download this tool from GitHub - (ONLY) ⚠️
+- Make sure to download this tool from GitHub
-- Check out the WiKi before submitting an issue regarding this project
+- This is a security project (Treat it as a security project)
-- If you want your website to be excluded from this project, please reach out
+- If you want your website to be excluded from this project list, please reach out
-- This tool meant to be used locally (It does not have any type of Access Control)